reputage/bluepea/docs/reference/design.md

 This is actually stored in the database as a wrapped serialization with signature (see the section above on Serialization Issues).
 The *signer* field refers to the controlling *Agent* such as an *Owner* or *Issuer*.

-The *data* field stores optional identifier information about the *Thing* that might be used by a *Finder* to identify the physical item.
-The enclosed data fields *make*, *model*, and *serial* are just examples of public fields that might be used to generate secondary indices to enable a *Finder* to query the database to find the DID of the *Controller* of the associated *Thing*.
+The *data* field stores optional identifier information about the *Thing* that might be used by a client to further identify the physical item.

 If present the *message* field in the *data* field object will be displayed by the client application when an object is looked up by a Finder.